rishavkrd/RotarTrack/README.md

 Next, the proper dependencies are required.
 Type `bundle install`

-Next, we need the correct server.
+Next, we need a package manager for our application.
 In this case, it is Yarn.
 Type `rails webpacker:install`.
 This will take between 5 to 15 minutes.
 No need to panic.
 You can go and do something else in the meantime while this builds in the background.

 We need to create the database.
 We will do this by typing `rails db:create`.